Introduction and Background

 - Safeguarding personal and real property acquired by each party before or during the marriage.

-- Defining the rights and obligations concerning the division of property, spousal support, and other financial matters in the event of divorce, separation or death.
+- Defining the rights and obligations concerning the division of property, spousal support, and other financial matters in the event of divorce, separation, or death.

 - Preserving and memorializing each party’s expectations regarding the distribution of assets and financial responsibility for debts in the event of death or divorce.

-- Establishing the terms, conditions and parameters for the payment, type, and amount of alimony support or spousal support.
+- Establishing the terms, conditions, and parameters for the payment, type, and amount of alimony support or spousal support.

-There is one important provision of the law that should be discussed.
-New Jersey Courts have refused to enforce the law authorizing specific provisions of a Premarital Agreement if they are found to be very unfair or against public policy.
+There is a critical provision of the law that should be discussed.
+New Jersey Courts have refused to enforce the law authorizing specific provisions of a Premarital Agreement if they are found to be grossly unfair or contrary to public policy.
 The term used to describe “very unfair” is unconscionable.
-For example, if the Agreement waives a party’s right to child custody or child support for a biological or adopted minor child either or both provision(s) will not be upheld by the Court.
+For example, if the Agreement waives a party’s right to child custody or child support for a biological or adopted minor child, the Court will not uphold both provisions.
 I intend to discuss this topic of unconscionability in the following paragraph.

 Common Objections to the Enforcement of Premarital Agreements

 The enforcement of Premarital Agreements in New Jersey has been subject to considerable discussion and debate.
-While the laws intent is to provide clarity and protection for individuals entering into marriage, there exist five basic objections to their enforcement.
+While the law intends to provide clarity and protection for individuals entering into marriage, there exist five basic objections to its enforcement.

 Firstly, some argue that Premarital Agreements are inherently unfair as they are often drafted by the wealthier spouse, leaving the less affluent party at a disadvantage.
 Critics claim that such Agreements can create an imbalance of power caused by economic failures within the marriage and thereby perpetuate inequality.